lucified/lucify-asylum-countries/README.md

 + Origin: All countries
 + Data item to display: Country of asylum, origin, year

-Save the resulting file as `data/unhcr_popstats_export_asylum_seekers_monthly.csv`, remove the first four (header) rows and run `gulp prepare-data` to generate the JSON file for the visualization.
+Save the resulting file as `data/unhcr_popstats_export_asylum_seekers_monthly.csv`, remove the first four (header) rows and run `./prepare.sh` to generate the JSON file for the visualization.

 ## Authors